 Learning Ally professional development workshops

 are available as live presentations and online events

 .
 Read a Q&A with Terrie Noland

 to learn about favorite techniques and see some of her tips on Pinterest

-.
 “These workshops brought new ideas to all teachers who participated,” says Sharon.
 “The program offers tips that can be implemented the very next day, including activities through higher tech that can be used daily for students of all ages.
 Terrie has been a huge boon to our district and we hope this degree of presentation will continue.”

 Working With Teachers in Her District

 Learning Ally workshops do not focus solely on audiobooks, but do provide many tips on catering to different learning styles.
 Audiobooks can help teachers meet the needs of students with specific learning disabilities and keep them reading alongside their peers in the mainstream classroom.
 Sharon helps teachers in her district implement audiobooks, set up student accounts and provide listening devices for students.